Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

  3) nco/4.7.7/intel/2018
 ```

 Remark: At some point, following cluster module updates, we will probably have to change some modules, which will require recompiling the code with these modules and loading the same version afterwards.
+Ideally, we'll also have to check that results are identical.

 # Installing and compiling